History of Toddington services

 Option B had an elevated building with a circular restaurant, with the kitchen below it.
 Toilets were on the ground floor next to the café.
 The transport cafés were linked to the main building.

-Motorway Services Ltd claimed their building would offer "A fine view across the countryside to Birmingham".
-In return, they were told their building looked like it had taken too much inspiration from Coventry.
+Motorway Services Ltd claimed their building would offer "A fine view across the countryside to Birmingham", which is some distance.
+In return, they were told their building looked like it had taken too much inspiration from Coventry, a city which was having to repair widespread bomb damage.

 Option C had buildings which were criticised as being "ugly", raised flower beds which were also "ugly" and a traffic plan which was "confused".
 The entrance block and shop, a square which was designed to be seen from all around, were next to one feature which was ahead of its time: a fountain.